TechnicaL FOUNDATIONS for Product managers

 • - Money: credit card or cash

-Why is it useful for a product manager?
+Why is this useful for a product manager?

 Notice how we moved from an abstract “buying a coffee” to a very clear set of rules: what comes in, what is returned, and what can go wrong.
-A product manager (PM) can now align all stakeholders around this thinking because things are clearly written.
-And when things are written, a juicy conversation can begin:
+A product manager can now have very substantial conversations with the stakeholders.
+For example:

-• For example, the supply department can review the contract and mention that they do not have oat milk but soya instead.
+• The supply department can review the contract and state that they do not have oat milk but can offer soy milk instead.

-• The financial department can immediately ban cash payment methods and ask a PM to switch to cards only.
-Later, they might introduce another payment method, “punch cards,” a mini version of the coffee bar loyalty program.
+• The financial department can immediately ban cash payment methods and ask the PM to switch to cards only.
+Later, they might introduce another payment method, “stamp cards,” a mini version of the coffee bar loyalty program.

 • Developers can mention that “Syrop logic” is a bit shaky, so it might happen that a customer sometimes ends up with creme in their cup instead.
-So you, as a PM, should decide whether to wait until they fix it or remove it from the API contract.
+So the PM should decide whether to wait until they fix it or temporarily remove it from the API contract.

 # Input Parameters: